-Nuclear facilities which are not considered to be BNIs may be subject to the provisions of book V of the Environment Code (conditions applicable to installations classified on environmental protection grounds (ICPEs).
+Nuclear facilities which are not considered to be BNIs may be subject to the provisions of book V of the Environment Code (conditions applicable to installations classified on environmental protection grounds (ICPEs)).

-The BNI status as at 31 December 2008 is given in appendix A.
+The BNI status as at 31 December 2009 is given in appendix A.

-2 | 1 | 2 Safety of basic nuclear installations
+2 | 1 | 2 Accident prevention and nuclear safety